Java Performance Tuning with maximizing Integer.valueOf(int)

 - the header of an object, which is 2xWORD.
 On 32bit 2×4 bytes, on 64bit, 2×8 bytes.

 Always use Integer.valueOf. “new Integer” is obsolete.

 Do you need numbers higher than 128 often in the application?
 Is it worth creating the overhead for each Integer between -127 and your max number?

-If a value is mandatory you should use a primitive int value, because the value is saved directly with no reference.
+If a value is mandatory you should use a primitive int value, because the value is saved directly with no reference and object overhead.

 More details on the memory usage.